drewrisinger/artiq/doc/manual/management_system.rst

 Management system
 =================

-The management system described below is optional: experiments can be run one by one using :mod:`~artiq.frontend.artiq_run`, and the controllers can run stand-alone (without a controller manager).
+The management system described below is optional: experiments can be run one by one using ``artiq_run``, and the controllers can run stand-alone (without a controller manager).
 For their very first steps with ARTIQ or in simple or particular cases, users do not need to deploy the management system.

 Components
 **********